-with Potato Wedges, Cabbage Slaw, & Spicy Remoulade
+with Potato Wedges, Red Cabbage Slaw & Spicy Remoulade

 Cue the brass band, because your taste buds are about to take a trip to the Big Easy!
-We’re talking ultra-crunchy blackened tilapia fillets with sides of cabbage-carrot slaw and crispy, smoky potato wedges.
-It’s all finished with a drizzle of zingy remoulade and some extra hot sauce, if you’re really looking to have a wild night.
-Now if we could only perfect our Hurricane cocktail...
+We’re talking ultra-crunchy, spiced tilapia fillets with sides of cabbage-carrot slaw and crispy potato wedges.
+It’s all finished with a drizzle of one of our all-time favorite condiments: zingy, creamy remoulade.
+Now if only this came with beignets for dessert...

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 • Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
 Trim and thinly slice scallions, separating whites from greens; finely chop whites until you have 1 TBSP (2 TBSP for 4 servings).
 Finely chop chili.